 Gardeners in Australia and similar regions have to contend with all manner of wildlife.
 Controlling kangaroos is a popular forum topic and even the government has gotten involved with tips on how to repel these large marsupials.
-Kangaroos will jump a 6-foot fence easily and are attracted to all the interesting and diverse flora in an ornamental or produce garden.
+Kangaroos will jump a 6 foot (2 m.) fence easily and are attracted to all the interesting and diverse flora in an ornamental or produce garden.
 Their broad herbaceous diet spans many species of both native and introduced plants.
-They are especially attracted to the vegetable garden and can decimate young unprotected plants before they ever reach productivity.
+They are especially attracted to the vegetable garden and can decimate young, unprotected plants before they ever reach productivity.

 Plants That Aren’t Palatable to Kangaroos